This page is provided for educational purposes. I do not anticipate having Royal Stage rods in stock in the future.

 The Nissin Royal Stage Tenkara rods are very reminiscent of the premium Nissin Zerosum rods, which may be the most popular rods in Japan right now.
 The Royal Stages are mid-priced rods, though, making them accessible to a lot more people.

-The most obvious difference between these rods and the Zerosum rods is the longer grips on the Royal Stages.
+The most obvious difference between the Royal Stage rods and the Zerosum rods is the longer grip on the Royal Stage rods.
 Personally, I like the longer grips.
 On smaller streams I like to hold the rod at the very front of the grip, with my index finger on the blank.
 With a longer grip you can choke up a bit more, effectively shortening the rod.

 In the middle of the grip section, the rod name, action

 and length are on a section that is a fairly subtle blue.
 Subtle to the